Cigna National Health Insurance Medical Coverage

-This new company from Cigna will provide supplement products with:
+This new subsidiary from Cigna will provide supplement products with:

-- A health advocate is ready to help answer your health questions and guide you to find the right care.
+- A Health Advocate is ready to help answer your health questions and guide you to find the proper care.
 Call and get the help you need 24 hours a day, seven days a week.

 Who is Cigna?